snikolictech/snikolictech/README.md

 - 👋 Hi, I’m Steven Nikolic
 - 👀 I’ve worked in gamedev, audio, web.
-Currently developing a game as NeonDagger (studio)
+Currently developing a game: neondagger.com
 - 📫 You can reach me at snikolictech@hotmail.com

 <!---